My parents Journey to the West

 1981

-My parents only had good things to say about their stay here.
+My parents only ever had good things to say about their time there.

 Mum gave birth to my brother on 14th October 1981.